United Arab Emirates University: Rankings

-The United Arab Emirates University is continuously ranked among the top university in the United Arab Emirates and 5th in the Arab region, the 229th in the world in the 2025 QS World University Rankings.
+The United Arab Emirates University is continuously ranked among the top universities in the United Arab Emirates and 5th in the Arab region, the 217th in the world in the 2027 QS World University Rankings.
 In the 2021 QS Top 50 Under 50, i.e. the top 50 world universities that were founded within the past 50 years, UAEU was ranked number 27.

 In its capacity as a business school, UAEU was placed as the third best business school in Africa and the Middle East in the 2010 QS Global 200 Business Schools Report.
 As a research university the UAEU is ranked as number one in the GCC countries, number two in the Arab World, and ninth in the Muslim world.
-It was ranked the best 86th university in Asia by Times higher education:Asia university ranking.
+As of 2026, the university is ranked 248th globally according to Times Higher Education.

 Structure

 The Vice-Chancellor is responsible for the management of the university as well as policy and strategic planning, budget and financial activities, external relations, and alumni.
 The Provost is the Chief Academic Officer responsible for the Colleges, undergraduate studies, research and graduate studies, and information technology.
 He is assisted by the Deputy Provost.
 The Secretary General is responsible for services including finance, budget, facilities management, human resources, auxiliary services, and safety.
 The Deans are the heads of the academic colleges, which are groupings of academic disciplines, through which the academic staff teach at undergraduate and post graduate levels, and conduct research and scholarship.

 The UAEU has undergraduate and postgraduate degree programs in nine colleges: